 PACIFIC ASIA INQUIRY: MULTIDISCIPLINARY PERSPECTIVES Occasional Papers in the Liberal Arts and Social Sciences: The purpose of this peer-reviewed, on-line, occasional paper series is to serve the interests and concerns of both the specialist and the general reader, to encourage scholarship in the region, to provide a publication forum for the many disciplines now represented in Pacific Asian research.
-Send inquires to Dr. Owen at aowen@uguam.uog.edu.
+Send inquires to Dr. Angeline Ames at aames@uguam.uog.edu.